In 2022, Robert Morris University's tuition was $32,390 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Robert Morris University undergrads use financial aid to help pay for school.
-In 2022, 2,704 of the 3,770 undergrads enrolled received financial aid.
+The majority of Robert Morris University undergrads use financial aid to to cover the cost of tuition.
+In 2023, 2,704 of the 3,830 undergrads enrolled received financial aid.
 Robert Morris University meets 71% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $25,418 a year.
 Around 76% of Robert Morris University undergrads take out student loans to cover any remaining costs.
 Robert Morris University graduates who have student loans graduate with an average of $39,856 of student loan debt.